 The longer legs would have allowed them to run as fast as a car travelling down a city road.
 American lions would have hunted other Ice Age animals including camels, ground sloths, young mammoths or possibly even humans.
 Scientist do not know if the American lion hunted by itself or in groups.
 American lions walked all across North America.
 Fossils reveal themselves from Canada to as far south as Mexico.
 The Rancho La Brea tar pits in California also contains many examples of American lions.

+Before the sand dunes of White Sands formed.
+Many of the animals the American lion hunted lived along the freshwater shores of Lake Otero.
+Today we find their fossilized footprints left on the old lakebed of Lake Otero.
 American lions roamed across North America for thousands of years.
-Around 10,000 years ago, however, they went extinct, alongside a lot of other Pleistocene megafauna.
+Around 10,000 years ago, they went extinct, alongside many other Ice Age animals.
 The exact reasons are unknown.
-Their extinction may have been due to human interference (humans hunting the prey American lions relied on), climate change, or both.
-Whatever the cause, the reign of the lions in North America came to an end.
-Today, these animals are still studied and imagined through the clues they left behind.
+Their demise may have been due to human actions, climate change, or both.
+Whatever the cause, the reign of the lions in North America ended with the Ice Age.

 "American Lion, Panthera atrox."
 San Diego Zoo Global.
 Last updated November 2008.
 Accessed November 1, 2015. ttp://library.sandiegozoo.org/factsheets/_extinct/lion_american/lion_american.htm